Skip to content

 Got a topic on dating after 40 you want Dating Goddess to address?
 Send your issue to Goddess@DatingGoddess.com.

-6 responses to “Dating’s emotional roller coaster”
+6 thoughts on “Dating’s emotional roller coaster”

-1. Rod Avatar
+1. Rod says:

 Ewww… so very true.
 First gf broke up with me numerous times, broke my trust, had all kinds of issues.
 But I was new, gullible and clueless… talk about a roller coaster.
 AFTER numerous breakups, paired with euphoric times together, my head started to clear and I wondered if I couldnt find something better?
 YA THINK?!
 Took five months to scrub the ‘Stupid’ tatoo off my forehead.

-2. Another Ellen Avatar
+2. Another Ellen says:

 UUrrrggghhh, I can relate…..we have a great time one weekend, he doesn’t ask me out the next, then he does again …the person in question recently sent me an email saying, “you’re attractive, smart, and funny…BUT…” No, he didn’t finish the sentence.
 Talk about mixed messages.
 Don’t worry — I’m workin’ my way off this train.